Case Western Reserve University School of Medicine

 American College of Chest Physicians, Society of Thoracic Surgeons,

-Thomas Militano, MD, FACS, RPVI graduated from Case Western Reserve University School of Medicine and is a member of Alpha Omega Alpha Honor Medical Society.
+Thomas Militano, MD, PhD, RPVI graduated from Case Western Reserve University School of Medicine and is a member of Alpha Omega Alpha Honor Medical Society.
 He received his cardiothoracic surgical training at Tufts New England Medical Center and has 30 years’ experience in all aspects of adult cardiac surgery.
 He earned a Ph.D. in biomedical engineering and served for two years at the National Heart and Lung Institute in the Artificial Heart Program in the 1970s.

 Dr. Militano is a Diplomate of the American Board of Thoracic Surgery and has been recertified three times, most recently in 2009.
-He is a fellow of the American College of Surgeons, the American College of Cardiology, the Society of Thoracic Surgeons, and the American College of Chest Physicians.
+He is a Fellow of the American College of Surgeons, the American College of Cardiology, the Society of Thoracic Surgeons, and the American College of Chest Physicians.
 He has been selected for inclusion in Who’s Who in America and on multiple occasions included in America’s Top Physicians and America’s Top Surgeons (Cardiovascular and Thoracic Surgery) of the Consumer’s Research Council of America.
 He is Chairman of the Division of Cardiothoracic and Vascular Surgery at Washington Adventist hospital and has previously served as its Chairman of the Department of Surgery and as Medical Director of the Department of Surgery.

 He has served the Washington area for 25 years and has performed some 4,500 open heart operations in the area.
-He has performed more than 2,500 minimally invasive venous ablations, and has given several lectures on the physiology and treatment of venous insufficiency.
+He has performed more than 2,500 minimally invasive venous ablations and has given several lectures on the physiology and treatment of venous insufficiency.
 Doctor Militano is a Registered Physician in Vascular Interpretation.

 Dr. Militano is married and lives with his wife and the two youngest of his six children.
-As one of his hobbies he collects vinyl records and reel-to-reel tape decks.
+As one of his hobbies, he collects vinyl records and reel-to-reel tape decks.
 He also enjoys classical music and reading a wide variety of historical subject matter.

 After achieving his rewarding professional milestones, Dr. Militano is proud to now serve on the team at Center for Vein Restoration, where the physicians have rededicated their careers to bringing relief to patients coping with venous disease.

-“I became interested in treatment of venous insufficiency some eight years ago because of the advent of a new and effective treatment of a population of patients that had long been underserved,” said Dr. Militano, who’s been with CVR seven years.
+“I became interested in the treatment of venous insufficiency some eight years ago because of the advent of a new and effective treatment of a population of patients that had long been underserved,” said Dr. Militano, who’s been with CVR seven years.
 “The gratifying response to therapy in relieving chronic leg discomfort sustained my interest.”

 His dedication to providing state-of-the-art treatments comes at an important time – an estimated 40 million Americans now suffer from vein disease.
 Medical practice is rapidly advancing to reduce the suffering from painful symptoms, and yet it’s still too often an under-diagnosed condition.